So that’s it then. No weapons, no friends, no hope. Take all that away, and what’s left?

 Where to Turn?

-I’m writing this post because my boyfriend’s daughter asked a very important question.
-She’s just now starting to understand life and finances, and I want to her to feel comfortable asking me anything on those topics.
+I’m writing this post because my ex boyfriend’s daughter asked a very important question.
+She’s was just starting to understand life and finances, and I wanted her to feel comfortable asking me anything on those topics.
 So she asked me what someone should do if they have nothing – If they lost their job and have no friends or family to turn to for help.

 I think that was an extremely insightful question for such a young child to ask.
-Even at eight years old, she recognizes that not everyone has a safety net.
+Even at eight years old, she recognized that not everyone has a safety net.
 Some people have no families, while other’s have families that are in even worse positions and unable to help.
 Others still come from extremely toxic families that wouldn’t help even if they could, and would generally make the situation worse.
 The point is, some people really don’t have anyone to turn to.
+So what do you have when you have nothing?

 You Always Have Yourself